Hymn practice

 Today CAFOD Club visited Year 1 and told them all about how they continue Jesus’ mission and help those most in need by donating to CAFOD World Gifts.
 They shared their reasons for what they had bought and inspired Year 1 to follow in their footsteps.

 We have listened to the story of the ‘parable of the Sower’ the children retold the story as a group through art.
-They each chose a part of the story and drew a picture to represent it.
-We then talked about the message of the story and how it teaches us to trust, believe and follow God.

 We celebrated Candlemas with a special Prayer and Liturgy.
 We invited our families in to celebrate with us and everyone was asked to think about how they can shine their light on others.